rwash/rwash.github.io/cv.md

 * USec (Workshop on Usable Security): 2014, 2016, 2017, 2018
 * EuroUSec (European Workshop on Usable Security): 2016, 2017

+Other Committee Roles:
-I was Student Volunteer Coordinator for ACM E-Commerce 2006.
+* I was Student Volunteer Coordinator for ACM E-Commerce 2006.
+* Member, Karat Outstanding PhD student award committee, SOUPS 2021

 I was an external reviewer (panelist) for the NSF in 2011, 2012, 2014 (twice), 2015, 2016, 2017, 2019, and 2020.

 I am an external expert consultant for: